makifozkanoglu/Homework_II/README.md

 ## Installation

-This projected is constructed by CLion Ide in Ubuntu 16.04 , so it can be imported by selecting CMakeLists.txt
+This projected is constructed by CLion IDE in Ubuntu 16.04 , so it can be imported by selecting CMakeLists.txt

 ## Author